162nd Turkestan Division: History

 The 162nd Turkistan Division was formed in May 1943 and comprised five Azeri and six Turkestan artillery and infantry units.
-The unit retained many enlisted German personnel, and also contained Georgian and Armenians Ost-legion, although they were collectively referred to as “Turks”.
+The unit retained many enlisted German personnel, and also contained Georgian and Armenians Osttruppen, although they were collectively referred to as “Turks”.
 The soldiers were trained at Neuhammer.

 The division was sent, in October 1943, to northern Italy.
 The 162nd became the largest division of all the Ostlegionen.
-Infantry battalion No. 450 was also drawn from ethnic Turks and Azeris.
+Infantry Battalion No. 450 was also drawn from ethnic Turks and Azeris.

 In early 1944 the division was assigned to guard the Ligurian coast and in June 1944 to combat in Italy but was withdrawn due to poor performance.
 For the remainder of the war, the division fought the Italian resistance movement near Spezia and the Val di Taro in Italy.
 After initial setbacks, the division proved to be quite effective.

 The main body of the division surrendered near Padua in May 1945 to the Western Allies and was dispatched to Taranto.
 In accordance with the agreements signed by the British and Americans at the Yalta Conference, the soldiers were repatriated to the Soviet Union.
-According to Nikolai Tolstoy, they received a twenty-year sentence of corrective labor.
+According to Nikolai Tolstoy, they received twenty-year sentences of "corrective labor.